fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/spirits-and-spirits/index.md

 summary = '''
 **20XX-XX-XX to 20XX-XX-XX**

-Spirits & Spirits is a cooperative liqour mixing game where you serve rowdy spirits that can't party enough.
+Spirits & Spirits is a cooperative liqour mixing game where you serve rowdy spirits that have risen again for one final dance-off.
 Inspired by Overcooked 2.
 Made in Clockwork Engine.

 **Game Programmer Responsibilities**
   *  aaaaaaaaaaaaaaaaaaaaaaa